-When Model S is in Valet mode, the following restrictions apply:
+When Model 3 is in Valet mode, the following restrictions apply:

-- Speed is limited to 70 mph (113 km/h).

-- Maximum acceleration and power are limited.

-- Front trunk and glovebox are locked.

-- Home and Work locations are not available in the navigation system.

-- Voice commands are disabled.

-- Autopilot convenience features are disabled.
+- Speed is limited to 70 mph (113 km/h). - Maximum acceleration and power are limited. - Front trunk and glovebox are locked. - Home and Work locations are not available in the navigation system. - Voice commands are disabled. - Autopilot convenience features are disabled. - The Allow Mobile Access setting is disabled.

-- Most status bar functions are disabled.

-- The Mobile Access setting is disabled.

-- HomeLink (if applicable in your market region) is not accessible.

-- Driver Profiles are not accessible.
+Driver Profiles

-Wi-Fi and Bluetooth are disabled.
-When Model S is in Valet mode, you cannot pair new Bluetooth devices or view or delete existing paired devices.
+- HomeLink (if applicable in your market region) is not accessible. - · Driver Profiles are not accessible. - The touchscreen does not display the list of keys that can access Model 3 (see Managing Keys on page 10). - Wi-Fi and Bluetooth are disabled.
+When Model 3 is in Valet mode, you cannot pair new Bluetooth devices or view or delete existing paired devices.

-Note: If a Bluetooth paired device or a known Wi-Fi network is within operating range (approximately 30 feet or 9 meters) of Model S in Valet mode, Model S will connect to it.
+Note: If a Bluetooth paired device or a known Wi-Fi network is within operating range (approximately 30 feet or 9 meters) of Model 3 in Valet mode, Model 3 will connect to it.